KedArch/BetterCoinflips/README.md

  23. They will be handcuffed and lose their items.
  24. They can become WIDE.
  25. They can become HUGE.
+ 26. They can spawn NPC that follows them with coin in hand (with small twist).

 - The plugin will prevent the spawns of a specified amount of coins around the map.
 - The plugin will replace a specified amount of the chosen item (by default SCP-500) with a coin in the SCP pedestals.